Suomi-marssi: History

 The march was first played in 1837 when the Finnish Guards' Rifle Battalion was practicing with the Russian Imperial Guard in Krasnoye Selo.
 Nicholas I gifted the march to Frederick William III of Prussia.
 The march was included in the official list of marches of the Prussian Army with the name "Marsch aus Petersburg".
-The march is still used by the Bundeswehr and by the Finnish Armed Forces.
+The march is still used by the Bundeswehr and by the Finnish Armed Forces, It has also been used by the special operations brigade of the Chilean army as a parade march in the military parade on September 19 in Chile.
+The last time it was played was in 2013, but it is still in use in other brigades of the Chilean army.
+The Chilean army has this march thanks to the Prussian influence brought by Emil Körner after the Pacific War.